NeoBitose/NeoBitose/README.md

 - 🔭 I'm learning Analyst, design & programming
 - 👓 I'm passionate about programming & I enjoy learning new things
 - ⚡ Sleeping, college, and coding
+- 🌱 You can clone my code anytime
-- 📫 you can contact me at ramadhanalif430@gmail.com
+- 📫 Business, collaboration ? you can contact me at ramadhanalif430@gmail.com

 <br>
 <!-- <h3>Programming</h3>